Skoricius/skoricius.github.io/content/posts/thoughts/index.md

 * Need to read in more detail the [original paper](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2003531)
 * The (main) final goal of the society should be preservation of life.
 There can be multiple final goals as multiple orthogonal directions can be optimized independently.
 * For preservation of life, existance of an intelligent species like humans is paramount.
+* The distinction between "is" and "should" questions.
+I think in modern society, we came to rely on science to answer all of our questions.
+However, science can only answer "is" questions.
+I.e. if we do this, then these are the consequences.
+But we rarely openly discuss "should" questions.
+I.e. what should we do with that information, what are our values and how do we live by them.
+These questions don't have a correct answer and they only depend on what you define to be the set of your final goals.
+This is where philosophy starts playing the key role.
+* We as a society have to get away from the notion of certainties - that's just not how the world (quantum) works.
+We need to be comfortable with probabilities and think in the terms of degrees of belief - ergo Bayesian statistic.
+* All of the above makes me believe that to make progress in society, we need to heavily invest in education and in particular in better representation of several key areas: statistics and logical fallacies, philosophy and history of philosophical ideas, understanding of cause-effect, statistical significance and correlations vs causation

+## Meaning fo life

+* Meaning or purpose of life is the wrong question to ask.
+When you start examining what these words actually mean and what kind of answer would be satisfactory, you realize that this question does not make sense.
+Just because we can form a question does not mean it actually has a meaning or a good answer.
+In my opinion, meaning is in the sense "What is the meaning of a word?" i.e. how this word relates to the reality and objects in it.
+So "meaning of life" doesn't really make sense.
+Similarly "purpose" is what we want to use something for.
+Life and us are not a tool like a hammer.
+The purpose of a hammer is to nail down nails.
+In that sense, the question of the purpose of life would only make sense if there was another being/God that is using us to an end.
+But I do not believe this to be the case.
+* The correct question should be what are the ultimate goals which we should pursue and if there is any way we can derive them from some higher principle?